MaterializeInc/materialize/doc/user/content/transform-data/patterns/temporal-filters.md

     1686889140000       1       1       3       2023-06-16 04:19:00
     1686889140000       1       2       1       2023-06-16 04:19:00
     ```
+    If you are very patient, you will see these results retracted in 7 days.
     Press `Ctrl+C` to exit the `SUBSCRIBE` when you are finished playing.

 From here, you could create a [Kafka sink](/sql/create-sink/) and use Kafka Connect to archive the historical results to a data warehouse (ignoring Kafka tombstone records that represent retracted results).